Is plastic lane divider good to use?

 Some lane dividers can insert a delineator post, which is around 740 mm high and made of plastic.
 The guideposts also have reflective films, which makes it easy to spot them.
 Such posts act as bollards and warn other traffic vehicles about lane dividers.

 Conventional tools for lane separation

 Traditionally, there were no lane dividers at all.
 Before them, lane markings were common and still widely used.

 - Traffic signals

 Lane markings involve creating painted lines that warn a person about separate bikeways.
-Paints are the marking material that is used to create white solid lines, buffered, and dashed lines.
+Paints are the marking material used to create solid white lines, buffered, and dashed lines.
 Buffered lines create a separate bikeway with an additional space between vehicles and bicyclists.